carlacotas/python-google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 print("Duplicate Observations:", duplicate)
 ```

 - There are 211 duplicates.
 A closer look at the duplicates allowed to identify that the duplicates correspond to data duplicated in month 05 and 06, and recordings started on 2024-05-31 and finishing on 2024-06-01.
 Moreover, the data collected changed time format from HH:MM:SS, until month 05, to HH:MM:SS.SSS, after month 06.
-Then I first proceeded to make consistency the date format to match HH:MM:SS considering the purpose of the analysis.
+Then, considering the purpose of the analysis, it was proceeded to make consistency in the date format to match HH:MM:SS.

 ```
 CyclisticTripData[['started_at', 'ended_at']] = CyclisticTripData[['started_at', 'ended_at']].apply(lambda x: pd.to_datetime(x, format='mixed').dt.strftime('%Y-%m-%d %H:%M:%S'))
 ```

-And, then I get only one record for each duplicate.
+And, then just keep only one record for each duplicate.

 ```
 count_row_initial = CyclisticTripData.shape[0]